CreeperBeatz/PTS-project/README.md

 1. Turn off the server (Ctrl + C on the terminal where it's running)
 2. open the `public` folder
-3. Change `Grades.xlsx` or/and `Logs.xlsx` with whatever grades xlsx file you want (They still need to be called the same way)
+3. Change `Grades.xlsx` or/and `Logs.xlsx` with whatever xlsx file you want (They still need to be called the same way AND follow the same format)
+4. Turn on the server again (open a terminal in the root directory of the project and type `py app.py`)